skalero01/HattrickTransfers/README.md

 Problems known
 ------------
 You may have problems with the system because it was made for be working with hattrick in spanish, so, if you have problems change your hattrick setting language to spanish and it should work fine
+Or if you are a develop you can help to fix this changes.

 Help to improve the code
 ------------